popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 this makes it easy to simulate with unrealistically high levels of load without realizing it if small segments are used.

-However it is much faster to simulate many small chunks of genome, in part because it effectively parallelizes the simulation.
+However it is much faster to simulate many small chunks of genome, in part because each chunk can be run concurrently, effectively parallelizing the simulation.
 It's probably safe to say that independently simulating small segments will not introduce serious problems in some situations, but could cause serious biases in others.
-The degree to which it is important to include linked selection in whole-chromosome simulations is, we think, still a major open question in the field.
+The degree to which it is important to include linked selection in whole-chromosome simulations is still a major open question in the field.

 Finally, what about *whole genome* simulations?
 Chromosomes segregate independently,